IBDP chemistry Experiment on Titration

 If you donot change the volume unit into dm3 , the answer will not have any impact because both sides the same units are there however its good to convert the units.

-Also do the experiment on Enthalpy of combustion of Ethanol.
+Also, do complete the experiment on the Enthalpy of combustion of Ethanol.